ProbatusVir/ABX_Writer/README.md

-# This is the Dev branch.
+# This is the main branch.

 This project aims to write Android Binary XML files, with no dependencies, given an XML file.